News

 The trial that followed spanned nine days in a Los Angeles courtroom, culminating in the jury’s decision on December 23, 2022.
 The jury found Lanez, whose real name is Daystar Peterson, guilty on charges that included assault with a semiautomatic firearm, discharging a firearm with gross negligence, and carrying a loaded, unregistered firearm in a vehicle.

-The prosecution had sought a much harsher sentence of 13 years for Lanez, highlighting the severity of the charges and the weight of the evidence presented during the trial.
+The prosecution had sought a sentence of 13 years for Lanez, highlighting the severity of the charges and the weight of the evidence presented during the trial.

 Ahead of sentencing, Judge David Herriford received over 70 letters of support for Tory Lanez.
 Notably, acclaimed artist Iggy Azalea penned a letter to Judge Herriford, urging him to craft a sentence that was “transformational, not life-destroying.”